 (2) For the purpose of this Item 4.1, it is sufficient to provide the information in respect of the products specified in paragraph 2(b), excluding solution gas, natural gas liquids and other associated by products.

-(3) The PRMS and COGEH Handbook provides guidance on the preparation of the reconciliation required under this Item 4.1.
+(3) The PRMS provides guidance on the preparation of the reconciliation required under this Item 4.1.

 (4) Reporting entities must not include infill drilling reserves in the category of technical revisions specified in clause 2(c) (ii).
 Reserves additions from infill drilling must be included in the category of extensions and improved recovery in clause 2(c) (i) (or, alternatively, in an additional separate category under paragraph 2(c) labelled “infill drilling”).